alexlastoriabutlerjisc/python-tutorial/README.md

 # Python tutorial
 This content will instruct users on working with Jisc/HESA Data Collection and Statistics: Data &amp; Innovation data in Python.

-The intention is not to replicate the thousands of basic Python tutorials, [Jisc even have their own](https://github.com/JiscDACT/PositivelySkewed).
+The intention is not to replicate the thousands of basic Python tutorials, such as [this tutorial repo](https://github.com/Akuli/python-tutorial), [Jisc even have their own](https://github.com/JiscDACT/PositivelySkewed).
 The code in this repo should be specifically tailored to working with D&I data.

 :heavy_exclamation_mark::warning:**Important**:warning::heavy_exclamation_mark: